 Why is it important to try them out?

-Granted, horn speakers do have some recognizable features, but the horn on the R-15M, in particular, is such that it retains many the good properties of the horn (watch this video if you want to hear a pro-horn argument) while minimizing the negatives.
+Granted, horn speakers do have some recognizable features, but the horn on the R-15M, in particular, is such that it retains many of the good properties of the horn (watch this video if you want to hear a pro-horn argument) while minimizing the negatives.

 Still, this is by no means a flawless speaker, and the thing that particularly stood out as less than optimal was the driver integration.
 Being able to hear the sound switch between the horn and the woofer can be very jarring, and the R-15M does suffer from this a bit.

-The bottom line is, if you want an analytical sound then you’d best avoid the R-15M, but if you want to invigorate your music with a sense of life and energy for a very affordable price, you can’t go wrong with these speakers.
+The bottom line is, if you want an analytical sound, then you’d best avoid the R-15M, but if you want to invigorate your music with a sense of life and energy for a very affordable price, you can’t go wrong with these speakers.

 In conclusion, we have to give the Klipsch R-15M speakers an A for Awesome, as it just does so many things right.
 Overall, the sound is very rich and exciting, and it gives all frequencies a chance to shine.

-But what impresses us the most about the Klipsch R-15M is that we feel it shows the potential to bridge the gap between Klipsch fans and hater that the later R-51M delivers on.
+But what impresses us the most about the Klipsch R-15M is that we feel it shows the potential to bridge the gap between Klipsch fans and haters that the later R-51M delivers on.

-As of recently, they’re no longer the most cost-effective affordable speaker – the R-51M rightfully inherited that title and made it its own.
+As of recently, they’re no longer the most cost-effective affordable speakers – the R-51M rightfully inherited that title and made it its own.
 But if you can find them on a discount, the R-15M speakers are the most budget-friendly speaker.